Lindeneg/cl-react-tailblocks/README.md

 ##### Nodes

-Some props, such as links, images, svgs and so on, always allows for an optional node that should contain a `React.ReactNode` - or in some cases a function that returns a `React.ReactNode`.
+Some props, such as links, images, svgs and so on, always allows for an optional node that should contain a `React.ReactNode` - or in some cases a `function` that returns a `React.ReactNode`.
 This will override the default node, allowing for decent component customization.

-The pattern is that all of those optional node props will have property names that end on `node` and be prefixed with it's context.
-So a custom `React.ReactNode` for a `link`, will always have the property name `linkNode`, for an `svg` it will always be `svgNode` and so on.
+The pattern is that all of those optional node props will have property names that end on `Node` and be prefixed with it's context.
+So a custom node for a `link`, will always have the property name `linkNode`, for an `svg` it will always be `svgNode` and so on.